 This means that cooling foods need to be placed in the fridge in an uncovered manner until cooled to the fridge temperature.
 This is a high-risk time when anything falling into these foods can cause contamination.
 This means that the topmost shelf should be kept for the cooling process.

 So we now know where to store foods.

 How do we store foods in the safest possible way?

 The next step in safe food storage is to further ensure no cross-contamination can occur.
 We do this by using sealable containers.
 Storing each food group into clear, sealable containers locks in freshness and prevents any outside contamination.
-This practise also ensures the longevity of your foods by limiting exposure to the outside environment.
+This practice also ensures the longevity of your foods by limiting exposure to the outside environment.
 This prevents odours as well.
-Keeping record of when food was prepared will help minimise expired foods and will help with the FIFO policy (First In Fist Out).
+Keeping a record of when food was prepared will help minimise expired foods and will help with the FIFO policy (First In First Out).
 This is achieved by the use of date codes.

 Raw meats can either be left in their original containers until full defrosted or prepared.
 Whole fruits and vegetables should be transferred from any boxes, washed, rinsed and placed into plastic containers.
-These do not have to be covered, but should be fully dried before storing.
+These do not have to be covered but should be fully dried before storing.

 Any foods that undergo preparation.
 This can mean cutting, cooking, peeling etc. need to be placed in a sealable container and appropriately covered.